arnesson/cordova-plugin-firebase/README.md

 Notes:
 - Calling `setXCollectionEnabled()` will have no effect if the corresponding `FIREBASE_X_COLLECTION_ENABLED` variable is set to `true`.
-- Calling `setAnalyticsCollectionEnabled(true|false)` or `setPerformanceCollectionEnabled(true|false)` will enable/disable data collection during the current app session and across subsequent app sessions until such time as the same method is called again with a different value.
+- Calling `setXCollectionEnabled(true|false)` will enable/disable data collection during the current app session and across subsequent app sessions until such time as the same method is called again with a different value.
-- Calling `setCrashlyticsCollectionEnabled(true|false)` will enable/disable data collection during subsequent app sessions until such time as the same method is called again with a different value.
-It **does not** affect the current app session.

 # Example project
 An example project repo exists to demonstrate and validate the functionality of this plugin: